kubeshop/botkube-docs/content/contribute/elasticsearch-develop.md

     ```

-1. Copy the index name with the `botkube-` prefix and export it as environment variable:
+1. Copy the index name with the `botkube-` prefix and export it as environment variable.
+For example:

     ```bash
-    INDEX_NAME="botkube-2022-06-06"
+    export INDEX_NAME="botkube-2022-06-06"
     ```

 1. See Elasticsearch index details with logged events: